Spdware/University-Notes/University/archive/SDA/Streaming Data Science - Exam Preview.md

 $$p(y|X_t)=\frac{p(y)p(X_t|y)}{p(X_t)}$$
 A concept drift is a sudden change in the properties of the target variables that can degrade the model’s performance.
 It can result from changes in:
 1. The probability of observing a class.
-2. 2.The conditional probability of an item given a class.
+2. The conditional probability of an item given a class.
-3. 3.The probability that an item belongs to a specific class (real concept drift), which affects the decision boundary and requires model adaptation.
+3. The probability that an item belongs to a specific class (real concept drift), which affects the decision boundary and requires model adaptation.
 Drift speed influences detection difficulty: Faster changes are easier to detect, while gradual or incremental changes are more challenging.
 Drift types include sudden, gradual, incremental, recurring, and blips (outlier-like phenomena).
 Detecting concept drift is essential because it determines whether the current model remains effective.
 Unlike anomaly detection, where the model remains unchanged, concept drift detection prompts model adaptation if needed to maintain performance.
 ### How can you classify a concept drift with respect to the speed of change?
 Illustrate the difference with an example for each type.
 - Abrupt/Sudden drift: the drift happens instantly.
 It is like in a fabric that produces triangles suddenly starts to produce circles